-All robots that do not reach legal positions before the set state begins or enter illegal positions before the ball is free in play will be penalized with the "Illegal Position" penalty (see Section 4.4.
-Section 4.4.1).
+All robots that do not reach legal positions before the set state begins or enter illegal positions before the ball is in play will be penalized with the "Illegal Position" penalty (see Section 4.4.1).

-In the Set state, the robots must not move (Section 3.2).
-A referee places the ball on the center point of the center circlemark.
-If the ball is moved by one of the robots during Set the set state, it is moved placed back by one of the referees.
+A referee places the ball on the center mark.
+If the ball is moved by one of the robots during the set state, it is placed back by one of the referees.